BACK PROGRAM

 Back pain?

-Lack of exercise, stress, etc.: back pain as a symptom of our time
+Lack of exercise, stress & Co.: Back pain as a symptom of our time

-Eight hours or more in the office, quickly popping the frozen pizza in the oven in the evening and heading to the couch – our everyday lives can really take a toll on our backs.
-Lack of exercise, excess weight, stress and poor posture are poisonous for our backs and can cause lower back pain.
-No wonder that back pain is now considered the number 1 widespread disease!
-Good to know: A herniated disc is much less likely to be the cause of back pain than is widely believed.
-Muscular tension is much more common and causes back pain.
+Eight hours or more in the office, then a quick evening of putting a frozen pizza in the oven and hitting the couch – our everyday lives can take a toll on our backs.
+Lack of exercise, excess weight, stress, and poor posture are toxic to our backs and can contribute to lower back pain.
+It's no wonder back pain is considered the number one health problem today!
+It's good to know: A slipped disc is far less commonly the cause of lower back pain than widely assumed.
+Muscle tension is much more common.

 Exercise and physiotherapy for back pain

-The treatment components currently used for back pain include both active and passive approaches.
+The treatment modules currently used for back pain include both active and passive approaches.
 Active approaches to treating back pain:

-• Relaxation methods such as B. Progressive muscle relaxation according to Jacobson
+- Relaxation techniques such as progressive muscle relaxation according to Jacobson

 Passive approaches to treating back pain:

-The targeted training the back and abdominal muscles can protect against new back problems.
+targeted training Strengthening the back and abdominal muscles can protect against new back problems.
 The stronger the muscles, the lower the risk of back pain.
 Special back exercises (back school) are suitable.
-That too Back training on special equipment can be helpful.
-A healthy diet leads to a reduction in long-term excess and incorrect strain due to excess weight.

-Contact us, we will be happy to advise you and work with you to develop an individual concept!
+Contact us, we will be happy to advise you and develop an individual concept with you!